Cosmology: Neutrinos as the Only Final Dark Matter

+To arrive at an extension\cite{Hwang417} of the minimal Standard Model that has three generations and that neutrinos oscillate among different generations, the interaction in the form of Hwang and Yan \cite{HwangYan} is a necessity.
+Why does it stop at the lepton world?
+The quark world has a much smaller size, of $(fermi)^3$ size, and, with the $SU_c(3)$ strong interaction, the imposition of $SU(3)$ constraints might be more than complete.

+If we introduce the family Higgs mechanism {\it only} in the lepton world, it is true that the allowed ranges of the masses of the family Higgs and of the family gauge bosons are still rather large, e.g. from a few $GeV$ up to a few $TeV$ at least \cite{Family}.
+We note that the conceptual disaster of Landau ghosts associated with $U(1)$ is no longer there and $SU_f(3)$ makes the lepton world asymptotically free - the $(123)$ gauge symmetry seems to be a must.

-This offers an explanation why there are three generations - through the gauge-theory context.
-Otherwise, the three generation, or the famous Rabi's question of muon or lepton duplication, would be very mysterious.
+The introduction of the family gauge-field concept in the lepton world offers an explanation why there are three generations - through the language of the gauge-field theory.
+Otherwise, the three generation, or the famous Rabi's question of muon or lepton duplication, would remain very mysterious.

-We choose $(\nu_\tau,\, \nu_\mu,\, \nu_e)$ as the $SU_f(3)$ triplet, in order to realize the idea.
+To sum up, we choose $(\nu_\tau,\, \nu_\mu,\, \nu_e)$ as the $SU_f(3)$ triplet, in order to realize the idea.